 When does Ronnie O’Sullivan play next at the World Snooker Championship?

-The seven-time world champion will return to the Crucible for a second round match against Pang Junxu
+The seven-time world champion will return to the Crucible for a record-extending 23rd quarter-final against Si Jiahui

-Ronnie O’Sullivan is into the second round of the 2025 World Snooker Championship after a confident and impressive 10-4 victory over old rival Ali Carter in the first round.
+Ronnie O’Sullivan is into the quarter-finals of the 2025 World Snooker Championship for a record-extending 23rd time after a routine 13-4 win over Pang Junxu in the second round.

 The 49-year-old hadn’t played competitively since January and has pulled out of recent tournaments, including the Masters, to focus on his mental health and wellbeing and it was unclear whether he would participate in the World Championship in Sheffield.

-He decided to take part in the competition, in what is his 33rd consecutive appearance at the Crucible, and made light work of Carter running out the 10-4 winner.
+He decided to take part in the competition, in what is his 33rd consecutive appearance at the Crucible, and made light work of old rival Ali Carter in the first round, running out the 10-4 winner.

-The first session was carried by contest errors and positional mistakes from the pair with O’Sullivan edging ahead 5-4 overnight before producing a stellar display on Wednesday afternoon.
-He won five frames in a row with three century breaks to storm into the next round and banish all doubts over lack of form.
+The Rocket carried on where he left off and was scarcely tested by Pang, needing just one frame to win when the session resumed on Monday night and wrapping proceedings up with a break of 95.

 Here’s everything you need to know about Ronnie O’Sullivan’s next match: